• Skip to primary navigation

 Tips and Tricks

-2. Add the flavorings and seasonings towards the end.
-I add the coriander and garlic during the last minute of frying so that they'll just slightly cook.
+• Add the flavorings and seasonings toward the end.
+Add the cilantro and garlic during the last minute of frying so that they'll just slightly cook.
 This allows the flavors to blend together without the risk of getting a burnt herb or garlic flavor.

 Parboiling and frying: This is the method I use.
 It ensures you get the same crunch and crispiness as the double-fried version minus all the extra fat.
 Basically, I boil the potatoes for a few minutes, then fry them and add the flavorings to mix everything together.